lomnom/lomnom/README.md

 Also, if you're interested, i have many *mostly useless* side projects!
   - [`PI`](https://github.com/lomnom/PI): A beautiful and interactive CLI app that calculates pi ~~slowly~~ as fast as python can go.
+  - [`FernDraw`](https://github.com/lomnom/FernDraw): A script that takes control of your mouse to draw a barnsley fern
   - [`QUIZIZZ-ASSETS`](https://github.com/lomnom/QUIZZIZ-ASSETS): just a ton of assets from quizziz (music, icons etc etc)
   - [`CAH`](https://github.com/lomnom/CAH): generate a cards against humanity deck
   - [`DADJOKES-lmaoo`](https://github.com/lomnom/DADJOKES-lmaoo): a bad dadjokes IOS app